lloydlow/BrahmanAngusAssemblyScripts/README.md

 This folder details the comparison of SV between Brahman and Angus assemblies.

 ### selective sweep
-This folder details the selective sweep analysis after obtainined annotated SNPs called from GATK.
+This folder details the selective sweep analysis after obtaining SNPs called from GATK and annotated with Annovar.